 “We multitask and it feels like we're doing it more than ever.
 So the customer journey has to be ready for this and frictionless.
 The customer is in control and they will engage with you how and when they like - we need to be ready for that.”
 Andi Jarvis, Eximo Marketing

 A company that have taken this on board is REI, a top-brand outdoor gear and clothing company.

 They found that at least 43% of customers have used their mobile phone while shopping in a their physical store.
 This example shows the importance of omni-channel marketing.
 Through the company’s omni-channel initiative, user’s find up-to-date and accurate product information at every turn.
 Thus keeping their users happy, satisfied and returning again and again.

 In conclusion, using omni-channel marketing breaks down barriers by making your user’s have to think less and act more intuitively across channels thus providing a more positive experience with your brand.
 Syncing each platform so that they are all providing correct, live information will create happy users.
 Omni-channel marketing simply makes everyone's lives easier, and that's what every marketer strives for, so be ready and give a great customer journey.

 For more information on omni-channel marketing you might be interested in checking out our guide ‘A Guide To Mobile Experience From The Experts’.
-I’d love to hear from you if you have anything to add or any questions, feel free to leave a comment or reach out via email@example.com.
+We’d love to hear from you if you have anything to add or any questions, feel free to leave a comment or reach out via firstname.lastname@example.org.